The current Swine Flu fears are both justified and overrated.

 - How does the Swine Flu jump from pigs to humans?

 One particular pig had contracted an unlikely mutation of the Influenza virus.
-That particular strain was passed on to a single child and spread through direct or indirect contact to other countries in the world.
+That particular strain was passed on to a single child and spread through direct or indirect contact with other countries in the world.

 - Do viruses often transmit from animals to humans?

 Yes.
 More than 200 “zoonotic diseases” are transmitted from animals to humans.
-These diseases include illness caused by bacteria, viruses and parasites.
+These diseases include illness caused by bacteria, viruses, and parasites.

-Rabies and variant Creutzfeldt-Jakob disease (aka, CJD or ‘mad cow disease’) are two well-known examples.
+Rabies and variant Creutzfeldt-Jakob disease (aka, CJD, or ‘mad cow disease’) are two well-known examples.